 I am available to supervise students in any of my areas of research and expertise, and I am particularly interested in supervising students wishing to work on governmental responsiveness to different forms of public opinion in the areas of the politics of immigration, especially in connection to how it affects issues of political representation, political behaviour and social capital and making use of the data generated with the various projects I have worked on about this (LOCALMULTIDEM, SOM and ICS).

-I have supervised three students at Manchester (Alfonso Echazarra, Jennifer Buckley, and Meng Chen) and two at Leicester (Luca Bernardi and Daniel Bischof) to successful completion.
-I currently supervise three PhD students at Leicester: Zakaria Sajir is undertaking a dissertation in Sociology (I am his co-supervisor in Politics) on the role of contextual factors in explaining the levels of political integration of Moroccan-origin migrants in several European cities; Verena Wisthaler works on how immigration affects the identity politics of ethno-national minorities in five European regions (the Basque Country, Corsica, Scotland, South Tyrol and Wales); and Foteini Panagiotopoulou studies how the social network patterns and structures of migrant associations affect their political and social action.
-I also continue to supervise another student at the University of Manchester, Virginia Ros, who is doing her dissertation on attitudes towards immigration and immigrants in Spain before and after the recession.
+I have supervised four students at Manchester (Alfonso Echazarra, Virginia Ros, Jennifer Buckley, and Meng Chen) and three at Leicester (Luca Bernardi, Daniel Bischof and Verena Wisthaler) to successful completion.
+I currently supervise two PhD students at Leicester: Zakaria Sajir is undertaking a dissertation in Sociology (I am his co-supervisor in Politics) on the role of contextual factors in explaining the levels of political integration of Moroccan-origin migrants in several European cities; and Foteini Panagiotopoulou studies how the social network patterns and structures of migrant associations affect their political and social action (co-supervised by Prof Alexander Gorban of the Department of Mathematics).

 Learn more and apply for research degrees in Politics and International Relations.